snowman1120/Logistic-Regression/README.md

 # Logistic-Regression
-This is a repositary consisting of the template of the code to apply Linear Regression to evaluate and predict various results.
+This is a repositary consisting of the template of the code to apply Logistic Regression to evaluate and classify binary data.